MicrosoftDocs/power-platform/power-virtual-agents/guidance/trigger-phrases-best-practices.md

 > [!div class="checklist"]
 >
-> - An immediate change in copilot behavior, which can be observed through the "test bot" canvas (for example, a topic that's now triggering or not based on trigger phrase updates).
+> - An immediate change in copilot behavior, which can be observed through the "test copilot" canvas (for example, a topic that's now triggering or not based on trigger phrase updates).
 > - A change after copilot deployment and facing traffic, which translates to higher or lower deflection (non-escalation) rates.
 This can be observed from the analytics tab in Microsoft Copilot Studio.

 > [!TIP]